kerolayne/beauty-snap-show/README.md

 - **Time Zone Support**: Proper handling of Europe/Lisbon timezone
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Modern UI**: Built with shadcn/ui components and Tailwind CSS
+- **Local Development**: Run locally with Express server and Vite proxy

 ## Technologies Used